READER REVIEWS

 SAMANTHA DUNN,

-author of Failing Paris and Not by Accident: Reconstructing a Careless Life, professor at Chapman University, journalist/editor of Coast Magazine
+author of Failing Paris and Not by Accident: Reconstructing a Careless Life, Executive Editor of Coast Magazine

 “